 The Kiko Daily Protection BB Cream does indeed have sun protection in the form of Titanium Dioxide.
 Titanium Dioxide is a physical sunscreen, often known as a physical blocker (along with zinc oxide).
 Physical sunscreens work by containing active mineral ingredients that work by sitting on top of the skin to deflect UV rays away from the skin.
-Unlike Chemical sunscreens (oxybenzone, octinoxate, octisalate & avobenzone) which are carbon-based compounds that work by creating a chemical reaction to absorb the UV rays, turn them into heat and release them from the skin.
+Unlike Chemical sunscreens (known as oxybenzone, octinoxate, octisalate & avobenzone) which are carbon-based compounds that work by creating a chemical reaction to absorb the UV rays, turn them into heat and release them from the skin.
 I personally prefer to use physical sunscreens because they offer protection against both UVA and UVB rays.
-They protect the skin from the moment they are applied (no need to wait 20 minutes) and are much less irritating on the skin for those with sensitive skin.
+They protect the skin from the moment they are applied (no need to wait 20 minutes) and are much less irritating on the skin for those with sensitive skin like myself.
 Physical sunscreens are also less pore clogging which is great for those with acne-prone skin.
-The only flaw of a Physical sunscreen is that they are not as long-lasting as chemical sunscreens, especially if you are doing any kind of physical activities that causes the skin to sweat or get wet.
+The only flaw of a Physical sunscreen is that they are not as long-lasting as chemical sunscreens, especially if you are doing any kind of physical activities that may cause the skin to sweat or get wet.
 This is why BB creams don’t last that long on the skin.
-I have no problem reapplying sunscreen over top (I use a powder sunscreen).
+I have no problem reapplying sunscreen over the top as I use a powder sunscreen.

 The squeezy black-tube plastic packaging is simple, sleek and great for travel.
-Making midday touch-ups perfect.
+Making midday touch-ups perfect if needed.
 I find this perfect for everyday wear and I find that it lasts fairly well on my skin, giving me around 5 hours wear time.
-The texture is extremely lightweight and leaves no tackiness at all, and the finish it gives is beautiful, almost like second-skin.
+The texture is extremely lightweight and leaves zero tackiness, and the finish it gives is beautiful, almost like second-skin.
 As a mommy who doesn’t wear a lot of makeup on an everyday basis, this does the job perfectly.
-If you are someone who prefers more coverage like the It Cosmetics CC Cream this wont be for you, but if you are someone who looks for something natural and undetectable on the skin, then you will love this.
+If you are someone who prefers more coverage like the It Cosmetics CC Cream this probabaly won’t be for you, but if you are someone who looks for something natural and undetectable on the skin, then you will love this.